The hosted associations

 Since 2002, and thanks to the operation "Paroles d'étoiles", the Association has been regularly requested by the National Education to participate, from memory, in the formation of a responsible citizenship.

-The association was dissolved at the end of 2008.
+The association was dissolved in late 2008.

 Convoy 77